9-Day Egypt Tour: Cairo, Nile Cruise & Hurghada

 Day 8 Hurghada — Red Sea Snorkelling & Glass-Bottom Boat

 Full-day snorkelling excursion departing Hurghada Marina to Giftun Island Marine Protected Area — home to hard and soft coral gardens, sergeant fish, parrotfish, and occasional reef shark sightings.
-The glass-bottom boat section runs parallel for non-swimmers or those who prefer a dry viewing option.
+The glass-bottom boat section runs parallel to the shore for non-swimmers or those who prefer a dry viewing option.
 Optional (own cost): jeep safari into the Eastern Desert at sunset with a Bedouin tea stop.
 Overnight: Hurghada.

 Day 9 Hurghada → Departure